-Those who have developed a physical dependency to alcohol require detoxification.
+Those who have developed a physical dependency on alcohol require detoxification.
 Detoxification is a key component of rehabilitation.
-During detoxification all alcohol toxins are flushed from the addict’s body.
+During detoxification, all alcohol toxins are flushed from the addict’s body.
 Traditionally we recommend detoxification takes place within the confines of a private alcohol rehab clinic.
-However the cost implications may prohibit some addicts from taking advantage of this superior option.
+However, the cost implications may prohibit some addicts from taking advantage of this superior option.
 To tackle shortfalls in funding a range of home alcohol detox options exist.
 Home detox is not recommended for the chronic alcoholic due to the onset of life-threatening withdrawal symptoms experienced during the ‘acute’ withdrawal phase of detoxification.

 When you choose home detox our medical professional travels to your home.
 Typically this is a doctor.
 The doctor judges your suitability for home detox.
 Home detox should never be attempted without minimal medical assistance.
 A failure to seek medical assistance could well result in death due to heart attack and/or respiratory failure occurring due to alcohol withdrawal.

 When you are deemed suitable to undergo home detox our medical professional points out typical pitfalls you must avoid.
 For instance, the onset of painful withdrawal symptoms means many addicts attempting home detox relapse within the first 48 hours.
 The risk of relapse is reduced if a loving family member is able to supervise the patient’s progress, particularly during the initial seven days when withdrawal symptoms peak.